GeirSmestad/VolViz/README.md

 ## To do:

+### UI:

 * Histogram in TF editor
 * Color/opacity band in TF editor that shows the current TF parameters
 * Dragging the *lines* and not just the nodes in TF editor
 * Temporarily changing TF on mouse-over of histogram, to hilight the points in the volume that have the intensity in question
+* UI to change contribution of gradients to transfer function
+* Threshold selector for first-hit render
+* Dynamically update transfer function when selected color is modified
+* Select transfer function memoization resolution

+### GPU renderer

+* Add the remaining rendering algorithms
+* Add transfer function support
+* Add gradient support
+* Integrate TF editor and rendering parameters to renderer
 * Phong shading
+* Integrate step size in a way that doesn't break the debugger

+### Refactoring

+* Refactoring rendering algorithms to separate files
+* Refactoring parts of long files into separate classes
+* Refactor different rendering algorithms to different shader files

+### Software renderer

 * Exponential refinement after view has been selected & not interacted with for a bit
-* CPU rendering: Performance improvements.
+* Performance improvements.
 Memoization table for voxel lookup?
 Deferred gradient calculation?
-* UI to change contribution of gradients to transfer function
 * HSV interpolation rather than RGB interpolation
-* Dynamically update transfer function when selected color is modified
-* Threshold selector for first-hit render

-* Refactoring rendering algorithms to separate files
-* Refactoring parts of long files into separate classes

-* Direct3D acceleration via pixel shaders
+### Misc

 * Fix slightly wonky rotation if convenient